Tastefulventure

 Instructions

-3. Begin the cut with the bottom blade right under the shell, only cut the shell and not the meat.
+• Begin the cut with the bottom blade right under the shell, it’s ok if you cut into the meat a bit.

-11. Cooking times vary depending on the size of your Lobster Tail, make sure you keep an eye on the lobster tail so it doesn't burn!
+• Cooking times vary depending on the size of your Lobster Tail, make sure you keep an eye on the lobster tail so it doesn’t burn!
+See notes below.

 Disclaimer: there are Amazon affiliate links in this post